toasterparty/prime-practice-world/README.md

 # Metroid Prime Practice World

 The first of it's kind, Prime Practice World is a custom map romhack for the Gamecube version(s) of Metroid Prime 1.
 It is designed for deep exploration of the game's movement mechanics in a controlled/guided manner.
-Practice World is intended as a supplement for the development of speedrunning and randomizer movement techniques.
+Practice World is intended as a supplement for the development of movement techniques used in speedrunning and randomizer.
 It has plenty to offer for both newcomers and verterans alike.

 *Trailer Goes Here*